ovisva/ab.overlay/PrivacyPolicy.md

 ## Permissions

 The following is a complete listing and description of what functions on the Device are accessed and / or modified by the Application.
-Unless otherwise indicated, the permission applies 'Volontario Phase 2':
+Unless otherwise indicated, the permission applies AbOverlay:

 ### ACCESS MICROPHONE